Cray-HPE/docs-csm/upgrade/1.2.1/README.md

 ## Introduction

-This document guides an administrator through the upgrade to Cray Systems Management `v1.2.1` from `v1.2.0`.
+This document guides an administrator through the patch update to Cray Systems Management `v1.2.1` from `v1.2.0`.
-Earlier version of CSM must first be upgraded to at least `v1.2.0`.
-For information on how to do that, see [Upgrade CSM](../index.md).
+If upgrading from CSM v1.0.x directly to v1.2.1, follow the procedures described in [Upgrade CSM](../1.2/README.md) instead.

 ## Bug Fixes